wurmlab/genevalidator/README.md

 genevalidator app --database_dir genevalidator/blast_db --num_threads 4
 ```

-This will open the default browser at [http://localhost:5678](http://localhost:5678)
+This will open the default browser at [http://localhost:5678](http://localhost:5678) This is suitable only for testing purposes and local use.
+If you want more production grade deployment, read [app deployment documentation](deployment/).

 Other GeneValidator subcommands include: